-They’ll ask other members of staff what they thought of you.
+They’ll ask other members of staff what they think of you.

-That way, when they confer – and they will – they’ll all be singing your praises.
+That way, when they confer – and they will – they’ll all sing your praises.

-If you were unfriendly to even one member of the team, you can bet it’ll get back to your interviewer.
+If you were unfriendly to even one team member, you could bet it’ll get back to your interviewer.

-6. Say thank you – Whatever the outcome of the interview, and even if you don’t immediately know, always thank the interviewer for their time.
+6. Say thank you – Whatever the interview’s outcome, and even if you don’t immediately know, always thank the interviewer for their time.

-This will leave them with a better impression of you and makes you more memorable.
+This will give them a better impression of you and make you more memorable.

-Even if you don’t get this job, it may mean your interviewer brings you in for another role that comes up at a later date.
+Even if you don’t get this job, it may mean your interviewer brings you in for another role that comes up later.